 The Chi Chi chapter of Order of Omega was founded at Ripon on September 17, 2012.

 To apply to join the Order of Omega, please fill out the Membership Application here (PDF)

 Click here to visit the National Order of Omega website

 Alpha Delta Pi was the first sorority in the United States, chartered in 1851 in Macon, Ga.
 The Delta Pi chapter encourages its members to contribute their talent and personality to enhance the sorority while giving its members opportunities for leadership, academic enhancement, personal growth and social activities within a mutually supportive sisterhood.
 The members of Alpha Delta Pi are a diverse group of women belonging to various organizations on campus and who are highly involved with the community.
 Our national philanthropy is the Ronald McDonald House, and our motto is “We Live For Each Other.”

 The Sigma Chi Fraternity is founded on three main principles : Friendship, Justice and Learning.
 These principles are practiced everyday in more than 300,000 living brothers worldwide.
-These brothers come together with different talents, temperaments and convictions to live by the values taught through the Sigma Chi Fraternity.
 The fraternity was started in 1855 at the University of Miami (Ohio) by seven very noble and well-respected men, who later on became leaders in the church, the court and on the battlefield.
 Since its founding, Sigma Chi has overcome many great obstacles but has managed to spread itself across North America with 240 active chapters in the United States and Canada, as well as 145 alumni chapters around the world.

 Phi Kappa Pi